|

 he's going to take and break his bread

-out on the witness
+out on the witness stand

 and sing and share and sell